- The Forbes Billionaire List omits a number of the world’s richest people.

 - Vladimir Putin, for example, might be the richest man in the world — but it’s difficult to verify.

 Can you name the richest person in the world?
-Odds are you’ll name Bill Gates — or perhaps Jeff Bezos or Warren Buffett.
+Odds are you’ll name Bill Gates or Warren Buffett.
 You wouldn’t be wrong, according to traditional sources.
-The Forbes Billionaire List is the go-to for keeping track of the world’s richest people.
-But what if that list weren’t entirely accurate — meaning there are people out there with huge fortunes who don’t appear on it for one reason or another?
-Vladimir Putin is one example.
-And there are many others.
+The Forbes Billionaire List is the go-to for tracking the world’s richest people.
+But what if the list wasn’t entirely accurate, meaning some people with huge fortunes don’t appear on it?
+Vladimir Putin is one example, and there are others.

-There are a few reasons for that.
-Some rich people simply want to fly under the radar.
-Money attracts attention, after all, and they’d rather live their lives in peace.
-Others have secret fortunes or huge amounts of money that have been earned in less-than-savory ways.
-Drug lords, for example, won’t show up on the Forbes list or most others.
+Why aren’t they on most lists?
+Some rich people want to fly under the radar.
+Money attracts attention, and they’d rather live in peace.
+Others earned secret fortunes in less-savory ways.
+Drug lords, for example, won’t show up on the Forbes list.
 Neither will gangsters or dictators.

 - Wen Jiabao was the head of the Chinese government from 2003 until 2013.